 Putting it all together

-I love ending a science unit with a fun and engaging project that combines everything they learned.
+I love ending my kindergarten water unit with a fun and engaging project that combines everything they learned.
 In this case, my students have the challenge of working together in groups to create a boat out of recycled objects around the room.
 Then the boats, not only have to float, but hold pennies!
 Last year, most of my students chose a sponge as their base, which floated fine, until we added pennies.
 Then, because it absorbs water, it became very heavy with the pennies and sunk right to the bottom.
 The children were so invested in this project that they kept asking to try again, to make changes, and to do this activity again.

 Finally, I always end my science units by having my students reflect on something they learned from the unit.
 I love hearing the things they take away from the unit, and it is really good feedback for me as well!

-Water is such a huge topic to teach but there are so many fun and engaging activities and experiments we can do with our students to help introduce them to the key concepts.
+The kindergarten water unit is such a huge topic to teach but there are so many fun and engaging activities and experiments we can do with our students to help introduce them to the key concepts.
 In addition to the activities and experiments from my water unit, students can discover so much by simply playing with water!